brandon-neth/ChapelWebsite/content/scalable.md

 [[reasons]]
-  name = "Data and Computational Locality" description="Reason about where and how your code is communicating with Chapel's extensive locality features." url="https://chapel-lang.org/docs/primers/locales.html"
+  name = "Data and Computational Locality" description="Control where your program's tasks are executed using Chapel's extensive locality features." url="https://chapel-lang.org/docs/primers/locales.html"

 [[perfResults]]
   title="Arkouda Argsort"
-  description="Arkouda's argsort function sorts 256 TiB of data in just 31 seconds, scaling to more than 8,000 nodes.
-All in just over 100 lines of Chapel code." image="img/perf/arkouda-argsort.png"
+  description="Arkouda's argsort routine can sort 256 TiB of data in just 31 seconds, scaling to more than 8,000 nodes.
+All in around 100 lines of Chapel code." image="img/perf/arkouda-argsort.png"
 [[perfResults]]
   title = "NAS FT"